Topzle Topzle

 Capsized in the Great Lakes Storm of 1913.
 Sighted floating upside-down on 10 November 1913 and identified as Charles S. Price before it sank on 15 November 1913.
 Wreck was not found until the 1960s.

-City of Grand Rapids was a double-decker passenger streamer that caught fire while docked in Little Tub Harbour.
+City of Grand Rapids was a double-decker passenger steamer that caught fire while docked in Little Tub Harbour.
 For the security of the harbour, the City of Grand Rapids was towed out into Georgian Bay and released to burn.
 From there she drifted to the head of Big Tub Harbour where she burnt to the waterline and sank.

 Clifton